MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-ipam.md

 3. In **Add Network Service Wizard** > **Name**, specify a name and optional description.
 4. In **Manufacturer and Model** > **Manufacturer**, select **Microsoft**, and select **Model** > **Microsoft Windows Server IP Address Management**.
 5. In the **Credentials** page, specify the account you created.
 6. In the **Connection String** page, in the **Connection string** box, type the FQDN of the IPAM server.
 If you've configured a specific port on the IPAM server, end the string with the port number (for example, **:443**).
-If a port number is not specified, the default port for the IPAM server is used.
+If a port number isn't specified, the default port for the IPAM server is used.
 7. In **Provider** > **Configuration provider** > **Microsoft IP Address Management Provider**, select **Test** to run basic validation tests with the provider.
 Results that say **Passed** or **Failed** indicate whether the provider works as expected.
 One possible cause of failure is insufficient permissions in the Run As account.
 Results that say **Implemented** and **Not implemented** are informational only, and indicate whether the provider supports a particular API.
 8. In **Host Group**, select one or more host groups for which you want integration between the IPAM server and the VMM server.
 9. In **Summary**, review the settings and select **Finish**.
 Check that the IPAM server is listed under **Network Services**.
 Select and hold the server > **Refresh** to get the latest settings.